neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 </div>

-- In the form that appears, enter the number of requested tokens and click the button `GET TOKENS`.
+- In the form that appears, enter the number of tokens you would like to request and click on the `GET TOKENS` button.

 <div class='neon-img-box-300' style={{textAlign: 'center'}}>